cmtl-ml-instruments/instruments/group-1/proposal-template.md

 Two or three things from your mood board.
 For each: what it does, and what yours does differently.

+Air Guitar: Uses TinyML to identify gestures, in this case guitar playing gestures, and produces guitar sounds based off of the users "strumming" movements and finger position.

+What ours does differently: Ours will not use pre-existing sounds and will instead produce our own synthesized sounds.
+It won't be in the image of a guitar but instead free movemments.

 ## How we'll build and test it

 The stages you'll build in, and how you'll know each one worked.
 Who plays it